Output, Efficiency & Cost in One View

 • Minutes Per Unit = (Hours × 60) ÷ Total Output, average time to produce one unit

 Only output and hours are required.
-The optional fields unlock extra metrics like cost per unit and per-worker productivity for a fuller picture.
+The optional fields unlock extra metrics like cost per unit and per-worker productivity for the fuller cross-check picture above.

 How to Improve Your Productivity